Chart Color Schemes

 Mount Eliza demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Mount Eliza exceeds broader benchmarks, with 37.9% of residents aged 15+ having university qualifications compared to 23.5% in the SA4 region and 25.0% in the SA3 area.
+Educational attainment in Mount Eliza is notably higher than broader benchmarks.
+As of 2016, 37.9% of residents aged 15 years and above hold university qualifications, compared to the SA4 region's 23.5% and the SA3 area's 25.0%.
 Bachelor degrees are most common at 25.3%, followed by postgraduate qualifications (8.0%) and graduate diplomas (4.6%).
-Vocational credentials are also prevalent, with 30.5% of residents aged 15+ holding such qualifications – advanced diplomas (13.6%) and certificates (16.9%).
-Educational participation is high, with 31.6% of residents currently enrolled in formal education.
+Vocational credentials are also prevalent, with 30.5% of residents aged 15 years and above holding such qualifications – advanced diplomas account for 13.6% and certificates for 16.9%.

 Frequently Asked Questions - Education